-Facility is a designated Major.
+☐ Facility is a designated Major.
 Facility continuously or routinely exceeds its design flow.

-Facility that exceeds its design population equivalent (PE) for BOD5 whether or not its design flow is being exceeded.
+Facility that exceeds its design population equivalent (PE) for BOD 5 whether or not its design flow is being exceeded.
+Facility (whether primarily domestic or industrial) that alters its production process throughout the year.
+Facility handles large quantities of toxic substances, or substances that are toxic in large amounts.
+Facility has Water Quality-based Effluent Limitations for toxic substances (other than NH 3) \square Facility is a municipality with a Design Flow $\geq 22,500$ gpd.
+Other - please justify.

-- Facility (whether primarily domestic or industrial) that alters its production process throughout the year. - Facility handles large quantities of toxic substances, or substances that are toxic in large amounts. - Facility has Water Quality-based Effluent Limitations for toxic substances (other than NH3) - Facility is a municipality with a Design Flow $\geq$ 22,500 gpd. - Other please justify. - ✓ At this time, the permittee is not required to conduct WET test for this facility.
-Although the facility serves a municipality and has a design flow greater than 22,500 gpd, the facility receives no industrial wastewater and has consistent effluent as evident through discharge monitoring reports.
-Therefore, it has been determined by the permit writer that the discharge has no reasonable potential to exceed whole effluent toxicity.
-This permit still includes final effluent limitations for toxic pollutants; therefore, it remains protective of water quality.
+✓ At this time, the permittee is not required to conduct WET test for this facility.
+It has been determined by the permit writer that the discharge has no reasonable potential to exceed whole effluent toxicity; therefore the requirements to conduct an Acute WET test are no longer required.
+This permit still includes final effluent limitations for toxic pollutants and remains protective of water quality.